 If the incident is a criminal offence, the local police division should be contacted to conduct an investigation.

 Complaints of hate activity related to contracted services may also be made to the Division responsible for the contracted service.
-Similarly, complaints related to the use of public space/facilities, and/or grant recipients may be made to the Division that approved the grant or authorized the use of public space.
+Similarly, complaints related to the use of public space or facilities, and/or grant recipients may be made to the Division that approved the grant or authorized the use of public space.
 Upon receipt of a complaint, Divisions will review their contracts with contracted service providers, grant recipients and authorized public space users to determine whether a breach has occurred, and if so, take appropriate measures to address the breach.

 Cases involving incidents alleged to be perpetrated by City of Toronto staff, Members of Council, volunteers, and citizen advisory committees/bodies may also be dealt with as part of a complaint under the City’s Human Rights and Anti-Harassment/Discrimination Policy

-The following are examples of how hate motivated incidents should be dealt with:
+The following are examples of how hate motivated incidents should be dealt with.

 In order that the police obtain fingerprints from hate mail and from any other object involved in a hate-motivated incident, ensure that the item is handled as little as possible.
 Place the item in a protective envelope or clear plastic bag.
 Keep the item aside and inform your direct supervisor immediately.